Please raise a hand if your bedroom tends to be the last room in the house to get an overhaul…

 Fast forward to our current home.
 We’ve now lived here for 8 years and nada had been done to the master bedroom.
 BUT, that all changed when the unexpected 2020 renovation fell into our laps.
 WTH is that?
 I explain it all here.

-I wish I could remember what the name of the colour was but I threw out the paint can when we moved in.
+However, I wish I could remember what the name of the colour was, but I threw out the paint can when we moved in.
 I swore if we ever had to touch up the walls, we’d repaint it all.
-It’s was essentially the colour of a Concord grape still on the vine, except a shade or two lighter.
+It was essentially the colour of a Concord grape still on the vine, except a shade or two lighter.
 It wasn’t my jam.
 Haha, sorry, lame dad joke there.
-As in typical fashion I forgot some true “before” pics and only snapped some once we started patching walls and moving furniture, but you’ll get the jist of it.
+As in typical fashion, I forgot some true “before” pics and only snapped some once we started patching walls and moving furniture.
+We also have considered completely changing the furniture and even researching bedroom luxuries such as what is potentially the Best mattress 2022 or which pillow is the most supportive for the neck and head.
+There is no question that for the new bedroom we would like some comfort.
+That doesn’t mean we’re willing to compromise on style though, and we’re also looking at resources like this post about the Best bed frame from Sleepify so that we know what to look for if and when we do decide to change the furniture up.

 So here’s the view coming through the door to our bedroom.
 The first door I’m on the right is our closet and the second door is the master bath.
 The armoire used to sit flush against the far wall, facing the door.
 Look at that dingy carpet!
 Oof, she was bad!